VivekBhat/oo/README.md

 	Click on the checkout link.

+**(G) View checkout history:

+There are two scenarios here:

+	A admin can view the complete checkout history of the system.

 Subsquent Steps/ Bugs:

 1) The email field in checkout and return on behalf of a user will work if we put different email ids.